walkerning/NIPS2018-AVC-ModelTrack-TeamWilson/README.md

 Define the following properties in the crowdai.json:

-- challenge_id: "NIPS18-ADVERSARIAL-VISION-CHALLENGE"
+- challenge_id: "nips2018-avc-robust-model-track"
-- track: "TARGETED_ATTACK", "UNTARGETED_ATTACK" or "MODEL"
+- grader_id: "nips2018-avc-robust-model-track"
 - authors: your crowdai username
 - description: a description of your model